zhengjunyao-work/arc24/docs/modeling/Iteration_12_grid_representation.md

 - [x] Are the pixel symbols relevant?
 Or could I replace the number for other symbols?
 - [x] How useful is the validation loss?
 - [ ] Train for longer, is validation loss really useful?
+  - [ ] What is the optimal train steps?
+  - [ ] I'm using the best learning rate?
+  - [ ] Can I get better results using a different lora rank?
 - [ ] Test time fine-tuning, train with different number of steps
+  - [x] 1e-4 is the best learning rate
+  - [x] So far the best results are obtained training for longer, I have trained up to 4k steps
+  - [ ] Do I get better results if I train for more than 4k steps?
+  - [ ] Can the model learn faster using cyclic learning rates?
+  - [ ] Does it help to to remove train samples to fit training sequence length?
+First experiment gives worse results, but not sure if the differences are significative.
 - [ ] Do we get improvements in submission?